POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 For this step the csv file is called :samp:`rerun.csv` to avoid too much confusion with other steps.
 It clearly has to run after a step, but it is no usual step itself.
-It requires a path to a `PSyGrid` object to get the models from, a path, where the rerun should be stored (it creates in there the `grid.csv` and the `ini` file needed to
-:ref:`setup a new run <mesa-grids-api>`) and the type of the rerun specifying the logic and changes.
+It requires a path to a :samp:`PSyGrid` object to get the models from, a path, where the rerun should be stored (it creates in there the :samp:`grid.csv` and the ini file needed to :ref:`setup a new run <mesa-grids-api>`) and the type of the rerun specifying the logic and changes.